manwar/perlweeklychallenge-club/challenge-158/james-smith/README.md

 ## Extra code

-Rewritten with single line for ...
+Rewritten with single line `for` ... (the original version of the code)

 ```perl
 sub additive_primes_div {
   my @res;